Projects

 Design Challenge

-How can I create intimate culinary experiences that go beyond traditional cooking classes to engage all five senses, foster authentic community connections, and reconnect women with the ritual of conscious food preparation?
+How can I create intimate culinary experiences that go beyond traditional cooking classes to engage all the five senses, foster authentic community connections, and reconnect women with the ritual of conscious food preparation?

 Design Process